Signal briefing / Regional ISP

 realtimeAS holds the autonomous system number AS210315 in the public RIR registry.
 Beyond that registration, no operational network, peering relationships, or service delivery have been verified from publicly available sources.
 The entity’s only observable control surface is the registry account that manages the ASN record.

 The appearance of a labelled autonomous system in the registry can be an early signal of a future network operator.
-Tracking realtimeAS allows BTW readers to detect the moment AS210315 becomes active, which would shift the entry from a curiosity to a routing participant with potential impact on BGP path selection.
+Tracking realtimeAS allows BTW readers to detect the moment AS210315 becomes active, which would shift the entry from a curiosity to a routing entity with potential impact on BGP path selection.
 Until then, it serves as a boundary marker of dormant number resources.

 Watchpoints